authzed/docs/docs/spicedb-dedicated/dedicated-configuration.md

 #### Cluster Class

 For production clusters, we recommend selecting the Cluster Class with the largest number of replicas and processing units.
 For non-production clusters, you can select whatever Cluster Class is appropriate for your workload.
-If you have questions about your overall utilization or would like to provision a custom Cluster Class, please reach out to your Authzed account team.
+If you have questions about your overall utilization or would like to provision a custom Cluster Class, please reach out to your AuthZed account team.